 Pet Food Pantry

 The pet food pantry is a temporary assistance program available by appointment at the Animal Protective Foundation in Glenville, New York.
-We regularly supply donated dry cat and dog food, and wet food and cat litter as we have it available.
+We regularly supply donated dry cat and dog food, and wet food as we have it available.
 There is no income requirement.
 Call (518)374-3944 or email to schedule an appointment.

 The APF also partners with the Schenectady Inner City Ministry (SICM) Food Pantry to provide free pet food for those in need of temporary assistance.
 This program is open to residents of Schenectady County.
 The SICM Food Pantry is located at 839 Albany Street in Schenectady.
 There are no income requirements, but you must bring an ID when you go.
 For more information and hours, call the Food Pantry at (518) 346-4035 or visit their website.